ppipada/flexigpt-app/README.md

     ```

 - Install the package

   - `flatpak install --user FlexiGPT-xyz.flatpak`
   - `flatpak info io.github.flexigpt.client`

+- Your local data (settings, conversations, logs) will be at:
+  - `~/.var/app/io.github.flexigpt.client/config/flexigpt`

 ### Mac

 - Download the `.pkg` release package.
-- The current package is not signed using an Apple developer ID based process.
-Mac would give a security warning for this.
-- To install the `.pkg`
+- Click to install the `.pkg`.
+It will walk you through the installation process.
-  - Click on pkg.
-It should prompt you to `Move to bin` or `Done`.
-Choose `Done`.
-  - Now Navigate to `Settings` > `Privacy & Security`.
-  - Scroll to near bottom of the settings and find the `Security` section.
-  - It should list FlexiGPT there.
-Click `Open Anyway`.
+- Your local data (settings, conversations, logs) will be at:
+  - `~/Library/Containers/io.github.flexigpt.client/Data/Library/Application\ Support/flexigpt/`

+### Windows

+- Download the `.exe` release package.
-  - It will now walk you through the installation process.
+- Click to install the `.exe`.
+It will walk you through the installation process.
+- Note: Windows has very limited testing done.